List of Bangladeshi films of 2022

+2022 saw the release of numerous notable Bangladeshi films that were originally scheduled for release in 2020 or 2021, but were postponed due to the COVID-19 pandemic, releasing theatrically, on video on demand or on streaming services.

-This is a list of Bangladeshi films that were scheduled to release in 2022.
-Some films have announced release dates but have yet to begin filming, while others are in production but do not yet have definite release dates.
+Some films listed have announced release dates but have yet to begin filming, while others are in production but do not yet have definite release dates.
 Films listed as "untitled" do not yet have publicly announced titles.

-2022 saw the release of numerous notable films that were originally scheduled for release in 2020 or 2021, but were postponed due to the COVID-19 pandemic, releasing theatrically, on video on demand or on streaming services.

 Box office collection

 The top ten highest-grossing Bangladeshi films released in 2022, by worldwide box office gross revenue, are as follows.